andrewrlynch/andrewrlynch.github.io/_posts/2021-10-21-theme_pubready.md

 date: 21 October 2021
 published: true
 ---

 A while back I found myself creating a lot of small plots where I was removing the gridlines and reducing the size of axis text as a way to 'declutter' the small visuals.
-To save time, I generated this ggplot theme.
+To save time, I generated this ggplot theme.<br>
 ~~~
 theme_pubready <- function(){
    font <- "Arial"